Lode Runner: Development

 Around late 1980, high school student James Bratsanos heard from a friend about a new arcade video game, Space Panic by Universal, that involves climbing platforms and ladders while digging holes to trap monsters.
 Bratsanos was intrigued by his friend's description of the concept, and he wanted to develop it further.
 He began writing a Commodore PET program, called Suicide, using simple text-based graphics.
-Due to his lack of programming experience, there were no pre-programmed levels, but he instead built "an engine that could interpret a game level and then run a processing loop on the monsters".
-This novel design later evolved into the concept of a level editor.
+Instead of developing enemy movement routines that were dependent on a specific shape of a game level, he developed an universal processing loop that would interpret a level, including the positions of the player and collectibles, and move the enemies according to the dynamically changing situation.
+Bratsanos cited his lack of programming experience as a reason for choosing this approach.
+This novel design allowed to create a large number of different levels and apply the same game logic to them.

-At the University of Washington in 1981, Bratsanos met two other students, architecture student Douglas E. Smith and Tracy Steinbeck.
-Following the release of Nintendo's arcade platformer Donkey Kong that year, the three students began working on a program called Kong, which evolved the concepts of Suicide.
-Bratsanos later left the project to pursue his studies, and Smith continued to develop Kong into the prototype of what later became Lode Runner.
-Kong was written for a Prime Computer 550 minicomputer limited to one building on the UW campus.
-Kong was soon ported to VAX minicomputers, which had more terminals available on campus.
-The game was programmed in Fortran using ASCII character graphics.
-When Kong was ported to the VAX, some Pascal sections were mixed into the original Fortran code.
+At the University of Washington in 1981, Bratsanos took Fortran classes and, with fellow student Tracy Steinbeck, began porting Suicide to the university's computers; first to a Prime Computer 550 minicomputer limited to one building on the UW campus, then to VAX minicomputers, which had more terminals available on campus.
+An architecture student Douglas E. Smith soon joined their effort.
+The game was renamed Kong following the release of Nintendo's arcade platformer Donkey Kong that year, and evolved the concepts of Suicide while still using ASCII character graphics.
+The group continued to develop Kong over the Summer of 1982, adjusting the gameplay based on feedback from fellow students who played the game on campus.
+The game was programmed in Fortran and Pascal with sections in assembly language.

-Over one weekend in 1982, Smith recreated a crude, playable version in 6502 assembly language on an Apple II Plus and renamed the game Miner.
+Following requests of his nephew, Smith recreated a crude, playable version of Kong in 6502 assembly language on an Apple II Plus over one weekend in 1982, and renamed the game Miner.
 Through the end of the year, he refined that version, which was black-and-white with no joystick support.
-He submitted a rough version to Broderbund around October 1982 and received a one-line rejection letter which said "Thank you for submitting your game concept.
+Bratsanos, who chose to continue pursuing his studies, was paid $1500 by Smith for the rights to his work, and abandoned the project.
+Smith submitted a rough version to Broderbund around October 1982 and received a short rejection letter which said "Thank you for submitting your game concept.
 Unfortunately, it does not fit within our product line."
 Smith borrowed money to purchase a color monitor and joystick and continued to improve the game.
-Around Christmas of 1982, he submitted the game once more, now renamed Lode Runner, to four publishers and received offers from all four: Sierra, Sirius, Synergistic, and Broderbund.
-He took the deal with Broderbund.
+Around Christmas of 1982, he submitted the game once more to four publishers and received offers from all four: Sierra, Sirius, Synergistic, and Broderbund.
+He took the deal with Broderbund, who chose the name Lode Runner for the game.